 Lettering Basics: Brush Pens and Pen Pressure – Even though I spent a lot of time just drawing up and down lines, my mind just couldn’t get around how to apply the pressure every time.
 The suggestion of using my entire arm in this tutorial helped me out so much.
 And of course practice!

 Basic Brush Lettering Challenge – Lyssy has a 14 day challenge to help you master brush lettering.
-One of the best things about the challenge is that the format is an e-mail per day.
+One of the best things about the challenge is that the format is one e-mail per day.
 This helps you focus on one specific skill each day and then build on it on your way to mastering brush lettering.

-She includes the practice sheets in the first e-mail and some tips on how to choose your favorite brush pen.
+She includes the brush letter practice sheets in the first e-mail and some tips on how to choose your favorite brush pen.
 Of course there are a ton more resources on her site to check out too but be sure to sign up for the e-mails!

 The Beginner’s Guide to Brush Lettering – This is another guide that starts you out with showing you how to hold your pen and basic strokes.
 Learning those basic strokes is the key to making your letters look amazing.|